Full Size Class 8 Cylinder Modified Demolition Derby

 1) The gas supply must be removed from the stock area to behind the driver’s seat and securely fastened and well covered.

 2) A gas tank protector can be used.
-It cannot touch the floor or body.
 It must be fastened to the bar behind the seat.
 The protector cannot be bigger than 26 inches inside.
 Any bigger than that and you will have to cut it.
 This is not to be used to protect oil coolers or transmission coolers.

 3) Any type of fuel can be used.